evillan0315/text-to-speech/README.md

 pnpm run dev
 ```

-This will start the development server, usually accessible at `http://localhost:3002`.
-You can then navigate to `/login` to authenticate.
+This will start the development server, usually accessible at `http://localhost:3003`.
+You can then navigate to `/login` to authenticate or `/` to access the AI Planner.

 ### Building for Production